-Parents and others are welcome to visit District schools.
-For the safety of those within the school and to avoid disruption of instructional time, all visitors must first report to the principal's office.
+Parents and others are welcome to visit district schools.
+For the safety of those within the school and to avoid disruption of instructional time, all visitors must first report to the campus office and provide a valid ID to get a visitor's tag.

-Visits to individual classrooms during instructional time are permitted only with approval of the principal and teacher and so long as duration or frequency does not interfere with the delivery of instruction or disrupt the normal school environment.
+Individuals may visit classrooms during instructional time and only if they are permitted only with approval of the principal and teacher and so long as duration or frequency does not interfere with the delivery of instruction or disrupt the normal school environment.
 Since visitors may serve as role models to students, all visitors must adhere to the highest standards of courtesy and conduct.
+Disruptive behavior or violations of student privacy will not be permitted.
+[For video and other recording by parents or visitors to virtual or in-person classrooms, see Consent to Video or Audio Record a Student when Not Already Permitted by Law.